wesinator/koodous-python-sdk/README.md

 analysis = koodous_obj.get_analysis(sha256)
 ```

-If analysis has `None` value this means that the analysis is not ready.
+If analysis raise an Exception this means that the analysis is not ready.
 You
  can require an analysis, wait 2 minutes approximately and request it again.

+If something strange happends, this call returns ```None```.

 ```python
 koodous_obj.analyze(apk) #Wait 2 minutes and retry get_analysis(sha256)